zhuyanhao/Behavioral-Cloning-Project4-Self-Driving-Cars/README.md

 #### 2. Attempts to reduce overfitting in the model

 Contrary to the popular approach in the community (adding dropout layer), an l2 regularizer is used in each layer.
 The validation loss is always close to the training loss, which indicates the elimination of overfitting issue.
+For the model used in autonomous driving mode, the training loss and validation loss are 0.0614 and 0.0503 after 200 epochs.

 #### 3. Model parameter tuning